-\myparagraph{Explanation-Based Optimization.} Our study is inspired by the work of Plumb et al.~\cite{Plumb2019-mu}.
-They proposed an explanation-based optimization to improve the fidelity~\cite{ribeiro2016should} and stability~\cite{alvarez2018towards} of the explanations produced by perturbation-based post-hoc explainers for tabular data.
-The main differences between the proposed method and their method are three-fold: The proposed method 1) aims at improving the faithfulness of the explanations by optimizing the insertion and deletion metrics, which have different perspectives from the fidelity and stability metrics; 2) is applicable to a wide range of data types, including images and tabular; and 3) is effective in both perturbation-based and gradient-based explainers.
-Ismail et al. proposed saliency-guided training, which optimizes predictors such that the predictions between an original input and the input that a part of pixels are masked according to the gradient-based explanations are similar~\cite{Ismail2021-pk}.
-Unlike our method, their method does not optimize the explanations to improve the insertion and deletion metrics.
+\myparagraph{Explanation-Based Optimization.} Our study was inspired by the work of \textcite{Plumb2019-mu}.
+They proposed an explanation-based optimization to improve the fidelity~\parencite{ribeiro2016should} and stability~\parencite{alvarez2018towards} of the explanations produced by perturbation-based post-hoc explainers for tabular data.
+The main differences between the proposed method and their method are threefold: The proposed method 1) aims to improve the faithfulness of the explanations by optimizing the insertion and deletion metrics, which are different from the fidelity and stability metrics; 2) is applicable to several data types, including images and tabular data; and 3) is effective for both perturbation-based and gradient-based explainers. \textcite{Ismail2021-pk} proposed saliency-guided training, which optimized predictors such that the predictions between an original input and an input in which some of the pixels were masked according to the gradient-based explanations were similar.
+Unlike our method, their method did not optimize the explanations to improve the insertion and deletion metrics.